Forms and Information

 The Learning Access Program does not determine class attendance policies.
 Because attendance may be integral to the pedagogic process, these policies are set by faculty at the university, departmental, or individual level.
 In some cases, attendance is fundamental to the course, while in other instances faculty may determine that students can master course content despite some absences.
 Similarly, faculty also determine policies regarding make-up work, extra credit, and missed quizzes or tests.
 Faculty are not required to lower or substantially modify academic standards for accommodation purposes.

-Emotional support animal requests are treated as an accommodation request and must follow the general principles for such request as outlined in the Accommodation Request Guidelines.
+Emotional support animal requests are treated as a housing accommodation request and must follow the general principles for such request as outlined in the Housing Accommodation Request Guidelines.
 Additionally, students requesting an emotional support animal must submit the Request for Emotional Support Animal form.
 This document outlines the procedures for students who are requesting an accommodation to have an emotional support animal in an on-campus residence.
-Student's requesting this accommodation must submit a Request for Emotional Support Animal, which must be completed by a physician, psychiatrist, social worker, or mental health provider.
+Student's requesting this accommodation must submit a Request for Emotional Support Animal and a Housing Accommodation Request form (if one is not already on file), which must be completed by a physician, psychiatrist, social worker, or mental health provider.

 All documents submitted to the Learning Access Program are maintained in a private, electronic case management system, on a secure server that includes information about student demographics, academic programs, documentation of the condition(s), accommodations, and student contacts with LAP.
 Access to these files will be limited.
 Specific information on a student’s disability will only be shared with the student’s written permission and/or on a need-to-know basis.
 This information does not become part of a student’s transcript or permanent record.
 Students with questions about confidentiality should contact the Learning Access Program (J-204 or by phone 609.652.4988).